sethballantyne/Plexis/README.md

   to the next level.
 * Added the ability for players to purchase ammo packs at the cost of 1 life during gameplay.
 This is bound to the `L` key by default.
 The ammo packs are generated as powerups in the center of the screen and have to be caught.
+* Fixed a bug where the error sound was looping whenever the player attempted to change a key binding.

 ## Changes in 0.8.2
 * Scores are capped at 999,999.
 Previously it was 99,999.
 This also fixes the bug mentioned in issue 120.